Anambas Islands Regency: Main islands

-The principal islands are Siantan (on which is situated the main town of Tarempa), Matak, Mubur, Jemaja and Kiabu (Air Bini).
+The islands fall into two main groups.
+The eastern group includes the principal island of Siantan (on which is situated the main town of Tarempa) and Bajau.
+Further north lie the islands of Matak and Mubur, together with a number of small islands.
+The western group is centred on the island of Jemaja (on which is situated the only other town of Letung), with a number of smaller islands to its north.
+Between these two main groups lie a number of smaller islands, of which Telaga Island is the largest, while Airabu Island lies due south of Siantan.

 Matak island

 The Anambas archipelago contains a large reserve of natural gas that is exported to countries such as Singapore and Malaysia.
 The island of Matak is the main base for oil exploration.

 Pulau Bawah

-Pulau Bawah, formerly known as Leeward island, is a clustered archipelago of six islands with an exclusive resort accessed by the seaplane.
+Pulau Bawah, formerly known as Leeward island, is a clustered archipelago of six islands accessed by seaplane.
 It is located about 150 nautical miles northeast of Singapore and Batam, is a cluster of islets that collectively surround three lagoons, each of which suitable for snorkelling, scubadiving and coral beach activities.
 CNN rates the Anambas Islands are one of Southeast Asia's most spectacular coastal spots, with good snorkelling and diving spots, and Pulau Bawah in particular has good tourism potential.

 Whilst the majority of the population generates their income from fishing and fishing-related industries, tourism has been gaining traction.
-Hostel and hotel rooms are available in Jemaja and Tarempa, along with some homestay locations.